Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Background

 I am a Masters student at Universiti Teknologi Malaysia.
-My Masters research is on improving generalizability of lightweight object detectors so that they perform as well as cumbersome models without sacrificing speed and efficiency.
+My Masters research is on improving generalizability of lightweight object detectors so that they perform as well as high-capacity models without sacrificing speed and efficiency.

 ## My Experience